Laravel APP\_KEY Vulnerability Explained &amp;amp; Fixes | Ghostable Article

 1. [Audit your repos](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository) for exposed .env files.

-2. Rotate your APP_KEY if there’s even a chance it leaked.
+2. Rotate your **APP\_KEY** if there’s even a chance it leaked.

 3. Set up secret-scanning alerts in your workflow.